neuralrp/neuralrp/README.md

 ### Card Generation Machine

-One of NeuralRP's original goals was to be a card generation tool for SillyTavern.
+One of my original goals for NeuralRP was to in part be a card generation tool for SillyTavern.
+I did tons of research and experimentation on what made a good card, another obsession of mine.
+I created multiple python apps for this very purpose before NeuralRP, then merged it in.
+These tools I built bring in all my learnings.
 You can create optimized character cards in two ways:

 - **From context** — Generate PList-optimized character definitions directly from conversation history.
 The AI analyzes how a character actually behaved in chat and extracts personality traits, speech patterns, and behavioral rules into clean PList format.

 - **From natural language** — Write plain-text sentences describing a character and NeuralRP converts it into PList format optimized for LLM consumption.

 Both methods output SillyTavern V2-compatible JSON files.
-The idea was to prototype characters in conversation, then formalize them into reusable cards.
+Prototype NPC's/characters in conversation, then formalize them into reusable cards.
+OR, just write "Ben: a grizzled bartender with a heart of gold".
+The LLM and python does the rest.

 ## What This Enables